pupil-labs/pupil-docs/src/invisible/README.md

 ## 1. Set up your new Companion Device.

 The Companion Device included in your Pupil Invisible box is a new device.
-It has never been turned on, so it wil require setup.
+It has never been turned on, so it will require setup.

 Create a new Google account or use an existing Google account during setup.